This month's issue

 - Q: Do you accept contributions from freelance writers, reviewers or photographers?

-- A: Most of our writers are freelances, and many of the features in fRoots come about because the writer has suggested the subject or the photographer has lodged file prints with us.
+- A: Most of our writers are freelances, and many of the features in fRoots come about because the writer has suggested the subject or the photographer has lodged files with us.
 See our full writers' guidelines and photographers' guidelines.

 - Q: How do I get my album reviewed in fRoots?